BellinghamMakerspace/bambu-farm/README.md

-Since you are deploying this for the Bellingham Makerspace organization, the README needs to balance clear "Makerspace" instructions with the Cybersecurity student hardening you've implemented.

-Here is a comprehensive, production-ready README.md that incorporates your SSL redirects, AES encryption, and troubleshooting steps.
 🖨️ Bambu Farm (Hardened Edition)

 A secure, web-based dashboard to monitor and manage multiple Bambu Lab printers (A1, P1, X1 series) over a local network or cloud.